 – Mitchell Beazley1

-Article by the University of Leicester
+Text by the University of Leicester

 In 1957 Leicester gained its Royal Charter and became Leicester University.
 Plans for new campus buildings included an engineering building on a site near Victoria Park.
 The commission was given to architects James Stirling and James Gowan plus engineer Frank Newby.

 Built between 1959-63, the new building looked different from anything else planned for the campus.
 The engineers wanted a water tank for the ground floor hydraulics laboratory so, to create the required pressure, the tank was placed on top of the tower.
-Lecture rooms stick out at right angles and the tower also houses laboratories and offices.
+Lecture rooms stick out at right angles, and the tower also houses laboratories and offices.

 The Engineering Building is a design of such radical and uncompromising power that it has divided critics dramatically from its first unveiling in 1963.